Published on

 What Hyundai brands is this guide suitable for?

 First of all, Android Auto problems are observed in the case of Hyundai Ioniq Hybrid, Tucson, Santa Fe.
 Although you can not exclude similar errors for other brands: Accent, Avante, Azera, Creta, Elantra, Grand i10, Grandeur.
-The full lineup is available on the Android website.

 All these cars are compatible with Android Auto.
 Accordingly, this guide is adapted specifically for these brands.